watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![The content-web Action is shown with the Actions, content-web, and Run workflow links highlighted.](media/2020-08-25-15-38-06.png "content-web workflow")

-12. Selecting the currently running workflow will display it's status.
+12. Selecting the currently running workflow will display its status.

     ![Workflow is running](media/2020-08-25-22-15-39.png "Workflow is running")